leocavalcante/my-awesome-frontend/README.md

 # My Awesome Front-end List
-Just one like per motivation.
+Just one link per motivation.
 One problem, one way to solve it.

 ## what you need?